migonchoi/migonchoi.github.io/_posts/2026-09-02-The-Most-Valuable-Experimental-Data.md

 ## 2. Experimental Section: Numbers With No Reasons

 Reading the Experimental Section, the numbers are precise, but *why this number?* is almost never explained.
 Feed this section to an AI and it reproduces the protocol text well.
-But it can't invent a rationale that simply isn't written in the paper.
+But when the rationale is not written in the paper, it can at best infer one; it cannot know whether that inferred rationale was actually what guided the experimenter.

 **Why Sequential Deposition Was Chosen**